Milverton, Somerset: History

 The Old House is a Grade II* listed building dating from the late 14th and early 15th century.
 It was built as a residence for the archdeacon of Taunton and was once the home of Thomas Cranmer.
 While the house was being renovated in the early 21st century a Tudor wall painting of Henry VIII was discovered underneath the plaster and is the only one of its kind in a domestic dwelling.
 It has been speculated that there is a secret message in the image., which has been dated to around 1541.

 In 1708 there was a fire which destroyed 13 properties.
 Trade was largely based on cloth manufacture and in 1819 Lamech Swift established a silk throwing factory which employed up to 300 women and children.

 The village used to have a station on the Devon and Somerset Railway, which closed in 1966.

+Quaker heritage

+The village of Milverton has a notable Quaker history, beginning in 1679 when Edward Pole made land available on the parish boundary with Wiveliscombe for use as a burial ground and meeting house.
+This occurred during a period of restrictions on nonconformist worship under laws such as the Conventicle Act 1664, which led many Quakers—including those from Milverton—to face fines, imprisonment, or the seizure of property for refusing to pay church tithes or swear oaths of allegiance.
+Friends also participated in meetings held at Ilchester Gaol, where Quaker prisoners were sometimes allowed to congregate together.

+A formal Quaker meeting house was registered at Milverton in 1684, following the Act of Toleration.
+In 1753, a purpose-built meeting house was constructed beside the Pole family home, known as "The Recess," which served as a focal point for both worship and education through a small Quaker school.

+The former Quaker burial ground, now located off Quaking House Lane west of the village, contains memorials spanning over two centuries.
+It has been maintained periodically by the Quaker community and is listed in the Quaker Cemeteries Register.
+Milverton was administratively part of the West Somerset Monthly Meeting, linked to other nearby meetings in Taunton, Wellington, and Bridgwater.
+Among those serving as trustees was Elias Osborne of Chard, a prominent Quaker who oversaw multiple Friends' properties during the late 17th century.

+Elements of the original meeting house still exist in the fabric of Ivy Cottage (also known as the Old Quaker House) on North Street, which is now a Grade II listed building.
+The renowned scientist Thomas Young was born in Milverton in 1773 and grew up in a Quaker household connected to the local meeting.